-Unexpected predictions and explanationsRidley's analysis leads him to predict that if complex life exists on other planets, then it must use Mendelian inheritance.
+Ridley's analysis leads him to predict that if complex life exists on other planets, then it must use Mendelian inheritance.
 To me this was a really unexpected prediction.
 Ridley's prediction is based on the insight that the details of Mendelian inheritance are crucial for complex life.
-For example the following puzzling details of the design of the process that produces haploid gametes from diploid cells (meiosis):
+For example the following puzzling details of the design of meiosis, the process that produces haploid gametes from diploid cells (p.
+184):

-Ridley's analysis leads him to predict that the simple one step meiosis should not exist.
+Ridley's analysis leads him to predict that the simple one step meiosis should not exist (p.191).
 This is an eminently refutable prediction.
 I never realised the details of meiosis were unexplained.
 Ridley has an evolutionary explanation for it.
 In my view this proves the power and profoundness of his evolutionary analysis.
 No other alternative theory ever gave such detailed explanations.
 No other alternative theory pointed out the problem in the first place.
 If the success of a scientific explanation is measured by its ability to elucidate brute facts, then surely we have here a successful explanation at hand.